wikimedia/operations-software-debmonitor/README.rst

 * Set a daily or weekly crontab that executes DebMonitor to send the list of all installed and upgradable packages (do not set the ``-g`` or ``-u`` options).
 It is used as a reconciliation method if any of the hook would fail.
   It is also required to run DebMonitor in full mode at least once to track all the packages.
-Optionally set the ``--update`` option so that the script will automatically check for available updates and will overwrite itself with the latest version available on the DebMonitor server.

 See all the available options of the CLI with the ``-h/--help`` option.